Focus on the key players: Surveying the proteome with high-density antibody panels

 Key learning objectives

-In this webinar you will learn how high-density antibody arrays are used to:
+Learn how high-density antibody arrays are used to:

 • Classify disease sub-types

-• Establish molecular pathology of a chronic disease
+• Establish pathological mechanisms of disease

 Who should attend?

-Basic, pre-clinical and clinical researchers
+Basic, pre-clinical and clinical researchers.

 Certificate of attendance